Tips to Minimize IT Security Risks

 Keeping Your Devices Safe

 - Never leave anything unattended in a public area, in a shared living space, or visible for potential intruders.
-Use physical locking devices or take it with you.
+Use physical locking devices or take them with you.

 - Use an inconspicuous protective bag or case to carry your laptop and other devices.
 A laptop carrying case is an advertisement of its contents.

-- Install tracking software (Front Door is available for free from Cornell) to help increase your chances of recovery.
+- Install tracking software to help increase your chances of recovery.

 - Report theft immediately to the Cornell University Police or local authorities.